MSRConnections/Azure-training-course/Content/HDInsight/HDInsight Hadoop/HDInsight Hadoop HOL.md

 - An active Microsoft Azure subscription.
 If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
 - [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) (Windows users only).
 Install the latest full package using the MSI installer.

+<a name="Resources"></a>
+### Resources ###

+[Click here](https://a4r.blob.core.windows.net/public/hadoop-resources.zip) to download a zip file containing the resources used in this lab.
+Copy the contents of the zip file into a folder on your hard disk.

 ---
 <a name="Exercises"></a>
 ## Exercises ##